Garden Troubleshooting: Is Your Soil the Problem?

 In many situations, you can manage the formidable challenges of soilborne diseases by using three control strategies: planting resistant varieties, using chemical fungicides, and employing effective cultural practices.

 The most effective measure against soilborne diseases is to find and use plant varieties bred to resist pathogens.
 There are certain celery varieties, for instance, with excellent genetic resistance to the fusarium yellows pathogen.
-Not all plant species, unfortunately, have resistant varieties, though.
+Unfortunately, not all plant species have resistant varieties.

 You can combat certain seed and seedling soilborne diseases by purchasing and using seeds treated with chemical fungicides.
-This isn’t a viable option, however, if you are growing organically.
+This isn’t a viable option if you are growing organically, however.
 Fungicides applied to plants already in the ground do not sufficiently control most soilborne problems, and studies indicate that biological-control products, which contain living organisms or organic by-products, are not consistently effective against soilborne diseases.
 Research shows, for example, that the beneficial microorganism Trichoderma reduces disease severity under controlled experimental conditions; however, when used in the field or garden, the reduction in disease is inconsistent.

 Be cautious, as well, when sourcing plants.
 Investigate your seed sources to check whether the seeds, which can carry certain pathogens, have received certification that they are pathogen-free.
 Avoid planting transplants that might be contaminated or infected.
 Well-meaning neighbors might offer you artichoke crowns dug out of their garden, but such crowns might already carry diseases.
 And finally, place plants in soil that drains well.
 Pathogens often need overly wet soil conditions to infect and cause disease.
 Drip irrigation enables greater control over water delivery, resulting in better water management, reduced soil saturation, and a lowered risk of some soilborne diseases.